Alliance for Democracy (Malawi)

 The Alliance for Democracy (AFORD) is a political party in Malawi that marked its history as laying the foundation for multi-party rule in Malawi.
 It began as an underground political movement during the Kamuzu Banda era and later evolved to a political party during the multi-party era under the leadership of trade union activist, Chakufwa Chihana.
-AFORD has a stronghold in the northern region.
-The president is Godfrey Shawa.
+AFORD has a stronghold in the Northern Region.
+The current president is Godfrey Shawa.

 History

-AFORD began as an underground political movement under Banda's dictatorship under the leadership of trade unionist and political activist Chakufwa Chihana.
+AFORD began as an underground political movement during Banda's dictatorship under the leadership of trade unionist and political activist Chakufwa Chihana.
 He led an underground political movement that aimed at democratic multi-party rule.
-He was the first person to openly challenge the system.
-Therefore, he is known as the 'father of Malawian democracy' for his role in ushering in multi-party rule in Malawi.
-Many would argue that AFORD was officially registered and active "...21.07.93."
+Chihana is credited by supporters with playing a key role in Malawi's transition to multi-party rule.
+AFORD was officially registered and became active on 21 July 1993.

-The AFORD or Alliance for Democracy is now a political party whose mission under the leadership of Chihana was to reconstruct the economy, attract investors, and improve Malawi's infrastructure.
+The AFORD or Alliance for Democracy became a political party whose mission under the leadership of Chihana was to reconstruct the economy, attract investors, and improve Malawi's infrastructure.

 The AFORD was opposed to furthering the reign of the autocratic leader Banda and sought rather to promote the idea of true democracy.

-Under Chakufwa Chihana's influence, the AFORD political party began initially as a pressure group because political parties were illegal for some time under the dictatorial reign of Hastings Banda.
+Under Chakufwa Chihana's influence, the AFORD political party began initially as a pressure group because political parties were illegal for some time under the dictatorial reign of Banda.

-Though Malawi is located in the southeastern portion of Africa, a majority of the AFORD's power is concentrated in the northernmost regions of Malawi.
-AFORD's support is concentrated in the northernmost parts of Malawi for many reasons, including the fact that trade union leader Chakufwa Chihana was born in the Mhuju village.
+Though Malawi is located in the southeastern portion of Africa, a majority of AFORD's power is concentrated in the northernmost regions of Malawi.
+AFORD's support is concentrated there for many reasons, including the fact that trade union leader Chakufwa Chihana was born in the Mhuju village.